 Plant growth conditions

 Plants of seven Scutellaria species were grown from seed at the University of Florida (Gainesville, Florida, USA) in indoor, climate-controlled conditions at 21-23 °C. Fluorescent lighting of intensity 140 µE m-2 s-1 was applied in a 16 hour light / 8 hour dark cycle.
 Plants were watered every 5-8 days, and root, stem, and leaf tissue samples collected in biological triplicate 6-8 weeks after germination.
-Seeds of all species except for those of S. racemosa and S. wrightii were obtained from retailers (S. altissima, S. baicalensis, and S. tournefortii, from Plant World Seeds, and S. barbata and S. leonardii from Plairie Moon Nursery).
+Seeds of all species except for those of S. racemosa and S. wrightii were obtained from retailers (S. altissima, S. baicalensis, and S. tournefortii, from Plant World Seeds, and S. barbata and S. parvula from Prairie Moon Nursery).
 To collect seeds of S. racemosa, mature plants were taken from a field in Hattiesburg, Mississippi, USA, and grown in indoor, climate-controlled conditions at the University of Florida until seeds were ready to harvest.
 Seeds of S. wrightii were collected directly from mature plants grown in outdoor greenhouse conditions at Far South Wholesale Nursery (Austin, Texas, USA).
 Herbarium vouchers of all species were submitted to the University of Florida Herbarium, and voucher numbers are provided in Table S3.

 Flavone extraction and quantification

 With High Performance Liquid Chromatography (HPLC), 15 flavones were quantified from root, stem, and leaf tissue samples of plants.
 The flavones quantified included seven 4´-hydroxyflavones, which were apigenin, apigenin-7-glucuronide (apigenin 7-G), scutellarein, scutellarin, hispidulin, hispiduloside, and isoscutellarein-8-glucuronide (isoscutellarein 8-G).
 The remaining eight flavones were 4´-deoxyflavones, which were chrysin, chrysin-7-glucuronide (chrysin 7-G), baicalein, baicalin, oroxylin A, oroxyloside, wogonin, and wogonoside.
 The fresh weight of each tissue sample was determined with an analytical balance immediately after harvesting.
-An extraction solution of 50% HPLC grade methanol was added to each so that the following ratio was achieved: 30 mg tissue/1 mL solvent.
+Samples which did not fit in a 1.5 mL Eppendorf tube were compressed or bent to fit, but were otherwise kept whole.
+An extraction solution of 50% HPLC grade methanol was added to each so that the following ratio was achieved: 30 mg tissue/mL solvent.
 Samples were then sonicated for 1 hour at room temperature.
 Following sonication, the extraction solution was withdrawn and further diluted with additional 50% methanol to achieve a final ratio of 1 mg tissue/1 mL solvent.
 To remove any remaining particulate, extractions were centrifuged at 15,000 rpm for 5 minutes, and syringe filtered with a filter having a pore size of 0.45 µm.